 Eugenie Francoeur was born on November 30, 1922 and grew up in Lachine, just outside Montreal.
 When the war broke out, she was attending a Catholic convent school as a lay student.

 “All the boys were enlisting.
 My own brother joined the navy.
 I was quite upset that I wasn’t a boy, because I wanted to be a pilot so bad.”
-(This was a common complaint among girls from 1939 to 1941, when the Canadian government finally relented and let them in).
+(This was a common complaint among girls from 1939 to 1941, until the Canadian government finally relented and allowed the armed forces to begin recruiting women).

 “When the air force started enrolling women, then I decided that was for me; I had to do that.”